1337-server/BG-Remover/DEPLOYMENT.md

 the original images untouched.

 All command-line flags described above continue to work—for example pass `--onefile` to emit a single-binary distribution or `--no-clean` during iterative testing.
+Regardless of the packaging mode, the GUI records uncaught exceptions to an `error.log` file that lives next to the executable and surfaces a message box with the location so crashes are no longer silent.

 After building, double-click the executable (or run it from a terminal) to open the GUI window directly without starting a local web server.